Improving Livestock-raising livelihoods

 - Through setting up schemes to make supplementary cattle fodder more affordable

-- Improving the nutrition of cows to increase milk yields.
+- By improving the nutrition of cows to increase milk yields.
 Milk and butter sales are the primary source of income for women.

 - Supporting women’s goat and sheep-raising enterprises and training them in silage making